Evolve-IT/directory-info-service/directory-info-service/documents/README.md

 		iii.
 You should see the xml returned by the rest service
 	c.
 The data returned by both methods will be in the following format:
 		i.
 DirectoryListingResult:
-			This is the header object which contains the following properties:
+			This is the header object which contains the following fields:
 				1. 	directoryInfo
 					i.
 This object contains all of the details related to the directory which was passed in as the directory input parameter. ii.
 It contains the following fields: